Affine and convex spaces: blending the analytic and geometric viewpoints: Affine spaces

 The action of a translation $\yu$ on the point $b$ is usually denoted by $b + \yu \defd \yu(b)= c'$.
 We also write $\yu= c-b$ to denote the fact that $\yu$ is uniquely determined by some point $b$ and its image $c$.
-Then, by what we said above, the translation $\ya\yu= \ya(c-b)$ maps $b$ to a point $c'$ such that $\overrightarrow{bc'}$ is $\ya$ times $\overrightarrow{bc}$ (negative values indicating a change in orientation).
-The action of the same translation on the point $a$ can then be written $a+\ya(c-b)$.
+Then, by what we said in \sect~\ref{sec:geom_view}, the translation $\ya\yu= \ya(c-b)$ maps $b$ to a point $c'$ such that $\overrightarrow{bc'}$ is $\ya$ times $\overrightarrow{bc}$ (negative values indicating a change in orientation).
+The action of the same translation $\ya\yu$ on the point $a$ can then be written $a+\ya(c-b)$.
 Given another translation $\yb\yv= \yb(d-b)$, the action of the composite translation $\ya\yu+\yb\yv$ on $a$ can be written as $a+\ya(c-b)+\yb(d-b)$ .
 Generalizing this we obtain expressions which are formal sums of affine points with coefficients summing up to unity.
-This provides a link between the geometric and analytic presentations of an affine space: any affine combination $\ya_i a^i$ can be written and interpreted as the image $a + \sum_i\ya_i (a^i -a)$ of an arbitrary point $a$ under the composition of the translations $\ya_j (a^j -a)$, and vice versa.
-Note again that the expression `$a-b$' does not denote a point of the affine space but a particular mapping (translation) onto the space.
-An expression like `$a-b-c$' has absolutely no meaning, not even in terms of translations.
+This provides a link between the geometric and analytic presentations of an affine space: any affine combination $\ya_i a^i$ can be written and interpreted as the image $a + \sum_i\ya_i (a^i -a)$ of some point $a$ under the composition of the translations $\ya_j (a^j -a)$, and vice versa.
+Note again that the expression \enquote{$a-b$} does not denote a point of the affine space but a particular mapping (translation) onto the space.

+An expression like \enquote{$a-b-c$} has no meaning in an affine space, not even in terms of translations.
+In \sect~\ref{sec:generalizations}, however, we will briefly discuss spaces for which such an expression makes sense and moreover the difference between points and translations disappears.

 A geometric interpretation of the affine combination $b=\ya_1 a_1+\ya_2 a_2$ is that $b$ is a point on the line determined by $a_1$ and $a_2$ and such that the unoriented segment $\overline{a_2b}$, \ie\ the one $a_1$ is not generally an endpoint of, is $\ya_1$ times the segment $\overline{a_1a_2}$, a negative ratio indicating that $b$ and $a_1$ lie on opposite sides of $a_2$; and analogously for $\overline{a_1b}$ and $\ya_2$.
 You can prove for yourself that the geometric interpretation of the combination $b=\ya_1 a_1+\ya_2 a_2+\ya_3 a_3$, with the $a_i$ affinely independent, is that $b$ is a point in the plane determined by the $a_i$ and such that the triangle $a_2 a_3 b$, \ie\ the one $a_1$ is not generally a vertex of, is $\ya_1$ times the triangle $a_1a_2a_3$, the ratio being negative if $b$ and $a_1$ lie on opposite sides of the line $a_2a_3$; and analogously for the other triangles with $b$ as a vertex and the other coefficients; see fig.~\ref{fig:geom_plane}.